aksnzhy/xlearn_doc/_build/html/_sources/command_line.rst.txt

   ./xlearn_train ./small_train.txt --quiet

-In this way, xLearn can accerlate its training speed.
+In this way, xLearn can accelerate its training speed.

  .. toctree::